simoneromano96/kharon/README.md

 # kharon

-Kharon is an GQL ACPM service, takes inspiration from my previous work
+Kharon is an GQL ACPM service, takes inspiration from my previous work.

+This service is made for a Backend to Backend architecture, so it uses Basic Auth.

+The passwords of the clients are not hashed.